getpop/cache-control/README.md

 ## Examples

-Click on the following links below, using Chrome or Firefox's developer tools, and inspect the response headers in the Network tab.
+> **Note:**<br/>Click on the following links below, and inspect the response headers using Chrome or Firefox's developer tools' Network tab.

 Operators have a max-age of 1 year: